-If you wish to explore the rich heritage & culture of this Northeast state, then you must visit it during one of the several iconic festivals celebrated here.
+If you wish to explore the rich heritage & culture of Manipur after COVID-19 is over, then you must visit it during one of the several iconic festivals celebrated here.
 Here are a few of them

-A year in Manipur represents a cycle of festivals and to the people of the state, it is a symbol of their cultural, social and religious aspirations.
-If you’re someone who wish to explore the rich heritage and culture of this Northeast state, then you must visit it during one of the following festivals:
+Imphal: A year in Manipur represents a cycle of festivals and to the people of the state, it is a symbol of their cultural, social and religious aspirations.
+If you’re someone who wish to explore the rich heritage and culture of this Northeast state once the COVID-19 aka coronavirus crisis is over, then you must visit it during one of the following festivals:

 Considered as one of the biggest and most vibrant state-level festivals, Sangai Festival is an annual event celebrated in the month of November.
 Since its inception in 2010, the festival has evolved as a significant platform to showcase the state’s indigenous art and culture.
 One can enjoy spectacular performances of dance, music and sports of Manipur and exhibitions of local handicraft and food.

 Lui Ngai Ni is the seed-sowing festival celebrated by the tribes of Manipur and heralds the season of seed sowing for the Nagas.
 It is one of the main festivals of Manipur and is celebrated with much fervour and zeal.
 The name -- Lui-Ngai-Ni -- is taken from three different languages of Naga tribes but all of them mean the same thing -- sowing of seeds.
 The tribal people pay homage to the god of crops for a good harvest by dancing and singing.
 The annual festival is celebrated on February 14-15 every year.